Jansiz/liars-tally/README.md

    npm run dev
    ```

-6. Create an admin user:
-   - Sign up a user through Supabase Authentication
-   - Insert the user into the admins table with the admin role:
-     ```sql
-     insert into admins (id, email, role)
-     values ('user_id_from_auth', 'admin@example.com', 'admin');
-     ```

 ## Usage

-1. **Entry/Exit Logging:**
+### Entry Logger Page
-   - Open the main page
+1. Open the main page
-   - Use the + and - buttons to log entries and exits
+2. Use the + and - buttons to log entries and exits
-   - Counts update in real-time

-2. **Admin Dashboard:**
+3. Select gender for each entry/exit
+4. Monitor real-time counts
+5. Use reset button to archive current session

+### Admin Dashboard
-   - Navigate to `/admin`
+1. Navigate to `/admin`
-   - Log in with admin credentials
+2. Log in with admin credentials
+3. Features available:
-   - View real-time analytics and historical data
+   - Date selection for historical data

-3. **Fake Total:**
-   - Click the "Show Fake Count" button to display 570
-   - Click again to show the real count
+   - Real-time statistics cards
+   - Interactive traffic charts
+   - Peak hour analysis
+   - Gender-specific analytics
+   - Session information display

 ## Development